Groomer Humor Contributions to PetGroomer.com:

-- You get around to buying shampoo for yourself (and you already have all possible types of shampoo and conditioners for the dogs), you stand baffled in front of the shampoo isle… Pantene Pro V for dry scalp? for thin, oily hair?
+- You get around to buying shampoo for yourself (and you already have all possible types of shampoo and conditioners for the dogs), and you stand baffled in front of the shampoo isle… Pantene Pro V for dry scalp?
+For thin, oily hair?
 Where¹s the paste shampoo and the cream rinse?

 - You can¹t remember the last time you went to the hairdresser, but you can’t stand it if you see a stray mesh of hair on your dog.

 - You’re known as the “fastest scissors in town.”

 - When you finally DO get around to going to the salon, you bring your own hairstyle magazine, and absent-mindedly ask for the Spaniel cut.